mr-elliot/Quote-Generator/README.md

 # Quote-Generator

-Store popular technical quotes in database and retrieve it randomly by using Python3 and PostgreSQL.
+Store popular technical quotes in database and retrieve it randomly by using Python3 and PostgreSQL with some basic web scraping technology.

 Firstly create a database using pgAdmin4 and connect to the database and now run the file ```quote_gen.py``` it will take some time to complete.